 Take a Step Toward Christian Unity

-In my neighborhood, a fair number of people attend church.
-None of them go to the church I attend and, as far as I know, no one else attends the same church as their neighbors.
-Even more confounding is that there are two churches within a mile, but no one attends them either.
-In fact, we all drive by other churches as we motor to our own church of choice.
+Where I used to live, a fair number of people attended church.
+None of them went to the church I attended and, as far as I know, no one else attended the same church as their neighbors.
+Even more confounding is that there were two churches within a mile, but no one attended them either.
+In fact, we all drove by other churches as we motored to our own church of choice.

 Even though we are all of the Christian faith, we fail to abide in that reality.
 Instead we denominate ourselves into disparate subgroups based on our individual traditions, preferred practices, and pet perceptions of what it means to be Christian.

 This wasn’t what Jesus had in mind.
 He wants us to be one—just as he and his father are one.

 Unity was the intent, but disunity was the result.